 How Long Does a Temporary Crown Last?

 Temporary dental crowns are often used as placeholders until a longer-lasting solution can be fitted.
-Usually made from either acrylic or stainless steel, you should only have your temporary crowns fitted for a short time until you’re permanent ones are ready.
+Usually made from either acrylic or stainless steel, you should only have your temporary crowns fitted for a short time until your permanent ones are ready.

 What Other Factors Affect How Long a Dental Crown Lasts?